 - Multiple sonographic and MRI techniques have been described to predict lung volume, which is an important predictor of survival.
 Liver position is also very important with regard to outcome.

-- In the most severe cases of congenital diaphragmatic hernia (CDH), therapeutic innovations such as fetal tracheal occlusion with a balloon which is removed prior to delivery or EXIT to ECMO may offer the best hope for survival.
+- In the most severe cases of congenital diaphragmatic hernia, therapeutic innovations such as fetal tracheal occlusion with a balloon which is removed prior to delivery or EXIT to ECMO may offer the best hope for survival.

-- All fetuses with CDH should be delivered in a tertiary center with specific neonatal and surgical expertise in this condition and ECMO capability.
+- All fetuses with a congenital diaphragmatic hernia should be delivered in a tertiary center with specific neonatal and surgical expertise in this condition and ECMO capability.

 - Cesarean section delivery is indicated only for standard obstetrical reasons or for ECMO standby.

-- Approximately a dozen single-gene disorders have CDH as a major feature.
+- Approximately a dozen single-gene disorders have a congenital diaphragmatic hernia as a major feature.
 With increased cytogenetic resolution through array cGH, more syndromic cases are being recognized as being associated with chromosome abnormality.
 Fetal karyotype is indicated in all cases.

 - Incidence is around 1 in 2200 with 85% to 90% being left sided, 10% to 15% right sides and 2% bilateral.